 The next day was toughest for us, with a plan to go to Havelock and no tickets, we sure were in trouble.
 Did we wake up at 4 AM hoping to get on 6.30 AM ship?
 Didn't happen.
 It was 5 AM in the morning and already you could see hundreds of people in line for tickets in front of the counter which opens at 9 am.
 It is difficult for travellers like us to get tickets on our own since travel agencies/hotels send their people to book tickets for tourists every morning.
 There are only government ships plying during the offseason.

-Again, in Havelock we had booked budget Emerald Geko which offer basic bamboo hut right on beach (price Rs.
+Again, in Havelock, we had booked budget Emerald Geko which offer basic bamboo hut right on the beach (price Rs.
 1500 per night including breakfast).
 Emerald Geko was one of the best parts of this trip.

 Next morning we rented a bike there and went to Vijaynagar and Radhanagar beaches, did some more sightseeing.
 (Do check high tide timings before going) Radhanagar is one of the most beautiful beaches in Asia and is ranked 6th on the list.
 A beach surrounded by lush green trees on one side, crystal blue water on the other and softest of sands, it ought to be most beautiful.
 During our stay in Havelock, the weather was cloudy with some shower (that's why they call it offseason, to enjoy the beach or scuba dive).

-Finally the trip to Andaman was over, it was time to pack our bags and come home with heavy heart full of amazing memories.
+Finally, the trip to Andaman was over, it was time to pack our bags and come home with a heavy heart full of amazing memories.

 - If you are going all by yourself, book ticket to Havelock and Wandoor Marine National Park the day you reach Port Blair.

 - If you have a budget constraint don't go for fancy hotels in Port Blair instead spend generously in Havelock.
-Do not rely on people of Andaman for distance between 2 places, but you can't rely on GPS either as there will hardly be any network coverage.
+Do not rely on people of Andaman for the distance between 2 places, but you can't rely on GPS either as there will hardly be any network coverage.